Extra Care Housing - Fit for the Future

 Also as time has progressed more and more of the working practices in the two homes have changed to become more like the 'extra care' accommodation.

-For more information please follow the link.
+For more information about what 'extra care' is please follow the link.